IrinaSTA/star_wars/README.md

 This will tell you in how many of the seven Star Wars films the character of Luke Skywalker appeared

 One test is included.
-To run it, in the terminal, type in:
+To run it, in the terminal type in:

 ```rspec spec/star_wars2_spec.rb```